czq142857/implicit-decoder/point_sampling/README.md

 python vox2pointvaluepair_from_hsp.py
 ```

-If you have prepared your own voxel data (.binvox), please change the directories in the code and use the following command:
+If you have prepared your own voxel data (64^3 .binvox), please change the directories in the code and use the following command:
 ```
 python vox2pointvaluepair_from_binvox.py
 ```